 We’re going back to Las Fallas!

 *UPDATE* We’ve returned from Las Fallas.
-All of my pics can be found in these posts!
+All of my pics can be seen by clicking here!

 Of all the places in the world Cynthia and I have traveled to, no place has captured our imagination in quite the same way as Valencia, Spain.
 And this is due to the annual Las Fallas celebration held there each year.
 The festival kicks off in late February, but the most important portion takes place from March 15th to the 19th.
 This is the period where the Fallas-Sculptures are setup all over the city.
 Hundreds of them.
 And the the Fallas-Sculptures are what this festival is really all about.